expo/expo/docs/README.md

 - Make your changes in `universe/docs` and commit them.
 Our `shipit` bot synchronizes the changes to the public `exponent-docs` repository.
-To deploy, you will need Docker for Mac.
+To deploy, you will need Docker for Mac + GCloud tools.
 Just run `make deploy` from `universe/docs`.

 ### Manually restart docs pod (for some reason?)